 When it comes to home cooktops, you have three different fuel options, each with their own advantages.

 Gas: These are basic burners that channel a natural gas flame up through a durable metal framework where cookware can rest.
 Open flames are a bit more dangerous than other options, and gas fires aren’t quite as consistent as more carefully controlled heat.
-However, gas heats immediately with no warmup needed, and it’s a very cheap fuel option.
+However, gas heats immediately with no warm-up needed, and it’s a very cheap fuel option.

-Electric: Electric tops use burners that channel an electric current and produce heat via resistant, much like an electric space heater.
+Electric: Electric tops use burners that channel an electric current and produce heat via resistance, much like an electric space heater.
 This heat is very precise and continuous, excellent for accurate cooking and generally easier to clean than gas.
 However, this heat uses a surprising amount of energy to work.

 Induction: Induction tops look like electric tops, but they channel an electromagnetic current through the panels and into the cookware itself, essentially making the pots and pans into the burners themselves.
 Induction is fast, safe and very efficient.
-However, it doesn’t work on all cookware: Stainless steel in particular might not allow induction cooktops to function correctly.
+However, it doesn’t work on all cookware: Stainless steel, in particular, might not allow induction cooktops to function correctly.
 You need to make sure you have the right cookware (as a rule of thumb, if a magnet sticks to the bottom of your pot, it’s induction-friendly).

 Cooktops generally come in either 30-inch or 36-inch sizes.
 Know which size you need before you buy.
-We’re focusing primarily on 30-inch models for our list, since these are the most common in homes (although even here “cut-out” requirements can differ a bit).
+We’re focusing primarily on 30-inch models for our list since these are the most common in homes (although, even here “cut-out” requirements can differ a bit).
 However, if there’s a model you particularly like that’s the wrong size, check with the manufacturer to see if it comes in additional sizes.
 You should also make sure the cooktop is compatible with the rest of your oven before you make a purchase—this may require a call with a local appliance expert once you have narrowed your options down.